 A congenital heart defect (CHD) is the most common form of congenital heart disease.
-It is also one of the most common and potentially severe birth abnormalities.

 A CHD is a difference in the structure of the heart or a main artery.
 A person is born with it, and in the United States, nearly